01cedric/WoWPS/README.md

-# WoWPS - World of Warcraft Console-Port Experient
+# WoWPS - World of Warcraft Console-Port

 <p align="center">
   An OpenOrbis World of Warcraft client for PS4/PS5.